 Core studies begin with a fall Convocation focused on the ways creativity, compassion, and commitment play into the professional lives of educators and counselors.
-The Convocation provides an opportunity for students to learn more about the graduate school, the work of its faculty, and the purposes and possibilities of the Core program.
-Student involvement in Core continues with a series of 1- and 2-semester-hour courses that offer additional opportunities to explore the relationship between the central values of the graduate school as expressed in its mission and motto and the helping professions.
+The Convocation provides an opportunity for students to learn more about the graduate school and the purposes and possibilities of the Core program.
+Student involvement in Core continues with a series of oneand two-semester-hour courses that offer additional opportunities to explore the relationship between the central values of the graduate school as expressed in its mission and motto and the helping professions.

-Students fulfill Core program requirements by participating in the fall Convocation and completing 2 semester hours of courses selected from among the Core offerings.
+Students fulfill Core program requirements by participating in the fall Convocation and completing two semester hours of courses selected from among Core course offerings (p.
+130).

-Core Curriculum
+Core Courses